queritylib/querity-demo/README.md

 Here is another example query string: `distinct and(rows.totalPrice>1000, currency="EUR") sort by totalPrice desc page 1,10`

 > Notice how the above query string filters by a field nested in a collection (`rows.totalPrice`).
+>
-> It this case the `distinct` keyword is used to avoid duplicate rows and pagination issues.
+> In this case the `distinct` keyword is used to avoid duplicate rows and pagination issues.

 Now try out the query language by replacing the query string with any valid query (see [Documentation](https://brunomendola.github.io/querity/#query-language-syntax)).